lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To view the picture entirely at its original size press :menuselection:`View --> Fit` or the button with a veritcial and horizontal arrow and a folded over buttom right corner.
 To return your image to its original size press the magnifying button with 1:1 inside it or :menuselection:`View --> Original Size`.

 To view the picture as fullscreen press :kbd:`f11` or :menuselection:`View --> Fullscreen`.
+To have a slideshow of you pictures :menuselection:`View --> Slideshow`.

 Screenshot
 ----------